Chart Color Schemes

 East Gosford displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-East Gosford's dwelling structure, as recorded in the latest Census, consisted of 38.0% houses and 62.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in East Gosford was higher at 31.4%, with the rest being mortgaged (25.8%) or rented (42.8%).
+East Gosford's dwelling structure, as per the latest Census, consisted of 38.0% houses and 62.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in East Gosford was at 31.4%, with mortgaged dwellings at 25.8% and rented ones at 42.8%.
 The median monthly mortgage repayment in the area was $2,000, below Sydney metro's average of $2,427.
-Weekly rent was recorded at $380 compared to Sydney metro's $470.
-Nationally, East Gosford's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median weekly rent figure in East Gosford was $380, compared to Sydney metro's $470.
+Nationally, East Gosford's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing